code-dot-org/browser/README.md

    1. `$Env:WIN_CSC_LINK = "/SecretsDirectory/codeorg_signing_certificate.p12"`
    1. `$Env:WIN_CSC_KEY_PASSWORD = "secret_password"` (`secret_password` is stored in the "MakerAppCertificate" note in LastPass)
    1. `yarn release-win`
-1. Manually upload the files in `./dist` to S3 (automated S3 publishing does not work from Windows)
+1. Manually upload the files created in `./dist` to S3 (automated S3 publishing does not work from Windows) and also copy them to `./dist` on your host operating system.
-1. On your host OS (not in the Virtual Machine) run `yarn release-mac && yarn release-linux` (this process will automatically upload the builds to S3).
+1. On your host OS run `yarn release-mac && yarn release-linux && yarn github-release`.
+This will create the mac and linux builds, upload them to S3, and draft a release in Github).

 ### Generating a new Developer ID Application